TrovaTrip Blog

 Whenever you can, try and get a different perspective of your subject than the typical photo taken from chest level.
 Often the easiest way to do this is to get low to the ground, which will change the entire composition of the photo.
 You can catch something unexpected in the foreground this way, like flowers or grass, or see the subject from a completely new angle.
 Play with the focus to get a really neat shot, or use reflections, shadows, and other natural elements as a part of your photo.
 Getting a different vantage point on your subject, whether it’s from high above or really close up (make sure to get physically closer instead of relying on your camera’s zoom function) will help to keep you from taking the same cliche shots that every other tourist takes.

 Instagram has its own photo editor, as does your phone, but there are hundreds of other photo editing apps out there that can help you create some amazing images.
 Some of the most popular are Snapseed, VSCO, and Afterlight.
 Play around with a few of them before you travel to decide which you like best.
 Also important is to make sure you familiarize yourself with your phone’s camera app.
-Learn how to focus photos, change settings, use burst mode, and take advantage of every feature that your phone has to offer.
+Learn how to focus photos, change settings, use burst mode, and take advantage of every feature that allows you to take great photos with your phone.

 TrovaTrip woman smiling in a green shirt with a backpack and sunglasses in Zion